-bObsweep and ILIFE are two popular brands of robot vacuum cleaner that can be used on carpets, rugs, and hardwood floors.
+bObsweep and ILIFE are two popular brands of robot vacuum cleaners used on carpets, rugs, and hardwood floors.
 Vacuuming is tiring and time-consuming.
 A robot vacuum can do most of that work.
-A regular vacuum is still necessary for cleaning corners and areas robot vacuums can't reach, but these little round helpers can significantly cut down on cleaning time.
+A regular vacuum is still necessary for cleaning corners and areas robot vacuums can't reach, but these little round helpers can significantly reduce cleaning time.

 I've owned an ILIFE A4s (model ILIFEA4S06) for a couple of years and a bObsweep Pro (model SJP110020) for a couple of months.
 Both are sturdy and do a great job, but the ILIFE works better for me for a few reasons.

 Before buying a robot vacuum, consider the importance of height!

 In this case, that extra 0.2 inches makes a big difference.
 My ILIFE can get under the bed in the master bedroom, which is low to the ground.
 It can also fit underneath my entertainment center, which my bObsweep cannot.
 If there's a hard-to-reach area you want to regularly clean, make sure to research the height to see if the vacuum will fit under the majority of your furniture.

 Neither one of these vacuums is noisy than regular vacuum cleaners, and they aren't noisy enough to frighten pets.

 - The ILIFE is quieter than the bObsweep.

 Considering that they will run for at least an hour, a quieter vacuum is nice to have.
 I use the bObsweep upstairs because of its higher noise level and the ILIFE downstairs.